clearhaus/3DSv2-api-documentation/source/challenge_flow.rst

 Browser Challenge
 -----------------

-Create a CReq :ref:`as decribed <creq-format>`, using the transaction ID's received in the :ref:`authentication response <auth-response>`.
+Create a CReq :ref:`as described <creq-format>`, using the transaction ID's received in the :ref:`authentication response <auth-response>`.

 Add an iframe to the users browser, either statically or using javascript.